How to Get a New Agent Productive in Their First Week

 - Before the agent shares any property with a client

-- When an agent says: “I usually just send links” (🚩)
+- When an agent mentions: “I usually just send links”

-- When a brokerage wants consistency without micromanagement
+- When a brokerage seeks consistency without micromanagement

-If an agent sends properties before this workflow is complete, they’re already leaking trust.
+If an agent sends properties before completing this workflow, they risk diminishing trust.

 Workflow overview (process-level)